Credit: Justin Negard

 The Lake House on Canandaigua (Finger Lakes)

-Opened in summer of 2020, the Lake House on Canandaigua is a stylish lakefront property with 125 rooms and suites, a world-class spa, restaurant (the Rose Tavern), and an outdoor fire pit perfect for crisp fall evenings.
-Named one of Vogue’s most anticipated hotel openings in the world for 2020, the Lake House offers visitors stunning views from its expansive grounds along the westernmost of the Finger Lakes, as well as unique nearby activities.
-The 22-mile Canandaigua Lake Wine Trail is a fantastic entry into this respected wine region—and what’s better than an outdoor wine tasting amid fall foliage?
+The Lake House on Canandaigua is a stylish lakefront property with 125 rooms and suites, a world-class spa, restaurant (the Rose Tavern), and an outdoor fire pit perfect for crisp fall evenings.
+Named the best resort hotel in the state by Travel + Leisure, the Lake House offers visitors stunning views from its expansive grounds along the westernmost of the Finger Lakes, as well as unique nearby activities.
+The 30-mile Canandaigua Lake Wine Trail is a fantastic entry into this respected wine region—and what’s better than an outdoor wine tasting amid fall foliage?
 The Lake House’s sister property, New York Kitchen, offers a restaurant, classes, and more—the chefs here even collaborated on I LOVE NY’s New York Recipes section!
 The nearby Bristol Mountain also offers scenic skyrides with a breathtaking view of the fall colors from new heights.
-The Lake House on Canandaigua, rates start at $280 per night.
+The Lake House on Canandaigua, rates start at $239 per night.

 Shelter Island House (Long Island)